TypingMind/awesome-typingmind/README.md

 List of open-source [TypingMind extensions](https://docs.typingmind.com/typing-mind-extensions).

 > [!WARNING]
-> **Warning:** Extensions have full access to the application and can read and modify any data within TypingMind.
+> Extensions have full access to the application and can read and modify any data within TypingMind.
 Please review the code carefully before installing a new extension, or only install extensions from sources you trust.

 - [Add model search & show model full name](https://gist.github.com/trungdq88/0fae23af49e1c8fb43b36b78f2c5cdcf) - by kenharris
 - [Backup & sync data to AWS S3](https://github.com/itcon-pty-au/typingmind-cloud-backup) - by itcon-pty-au